thewizster/hello-world/README.md

 # hello-world

-Example console app for training purposes.
+Example console app for demo and training purposes.